"

 Case study of our customer l'aventure Michelin: The Climate Partner projects that our customers can support are selected to focus on the 17 UN Sustainable Development Goals and fulfill many of the goals directly with measures on the ground.

-In 2022, the French customer l'aventure Michelin commissioned nagels to produce their tickets.
-The customer wanted this production to be climate-neutral.
-To this end, the nagels team calculated the costs for offsetting and presented a corresponding Climate Partner project.
+In 2022, the French client l’aventure Michelin commissioned nagels to produce its admission tickets.
+The client requested that the production process be carried out in an emissions-conscious manner.
+To this end, the nagels team calculated the resulting emissions and proposed a suitable climate protection project from ClimatePartner to offset them.

 10 of 17 targets supported